 A server group consists of one or more servers that share the same database and are designated as part of a server group.
+Server groups are automatically managed.
+That is, a server is automatically added to the server group.
+Also, a server cannot be non-server group member.
 Server groups are designed to provide failover operations for crucial operations.
 They can also provide scalability and load balancing.

 AR System servers in a server group